-- If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
-Particular care should be taken to ensure accurate transcriptions are made and the pupil's answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, or word processor or other electronic or technical device.
-This is so that they can complete the appropriate online notification. - Make sure you have collected every test.
-Return them immediately to the senior members of staff who are responsible for collating the tests. - Do not look at, annotate or review pupils' answers in any way (unless it is necessary to make a transcript).
-If you amend or tamper with pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.
+- If any pupil needs a transcript, complete it with the pupil at the end of the test under test conditions.
+Particular care should be taken to ensure accurate transcriptions are made and the pupil's answers are not corrected or amended. - Ensure you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, or word processor or other electronic or technical device.
+This is so that they can complete the appropriate online notification. - Make sure you have collected every test script and any additional paper which pupils have recorded their answers on. - Return the test scripts, and any additional paper, immediately to the senior members of staff who are responsible for collating the test scripts.
+Ensure you inform them of any pupils who have used additional paper so that they can collate the pupils' responses correctly. - Do not look at, annotate or review pupils' answers in any way (unless it is necessary to make a transcript).
+If you amend or tamper with pupils' answers in test scripts, it will be considered maladministration and results could be annulled. - Do not keep or photocopy test scripts for any reason.

-2016 key stage 2 sample English reading: English reading pack

-Electronic version product code: STA/15/7347/PKe ISBN: 978-1-78315-888-1
+Sample 2016 key stage 2 English reading: Administering the modified large print (MLP) version of the key stage 2 English reading test Electronic version product code: STA/15/7390/PKe ISBN: 978-1-78315-963-5